Foo Foo Lammar: Charity work

 In his spare time, Lammar was a prolific fundraiser for local charities, such as the Royal Manchester Children's Hospital.
 His appearances at charity auctions would attract large donations from members of the public, and Lammar reportedly raised £4m for charity.
 In March 1997, The Times reported that he had obtained a donation of £500 for the Children's Hospital from Diana, Princess of Wales.
 Lammar was a patron and latterly chairman of the Wallness Children's Charity.

 Recordings

 Lammar made a number of recordings as a singer, including two albums and two singles.
-The first, My Life at the Palace: The Frank Lamarr Story, was recorded live in July 1976 at Foo Foo's Palace.
-The second, My Own Special Creation, was recorded at Pennine Sound Studios in Oldham and released in the mid-1980s.
+The first album, My Life at the Palace: The Frank Lamarr Story, was recorded live in July 1976 at Foo Foo's Palace, whilst the second, My Own Special Creation, was recorded at Pennine Sound Studios in Oldham and released in the mid-1980s.
 Both included covers of well-known standards made famous by gay icons.
 "Foo Foo's Netball Team", backed with "Love You Being Around", was a single recorded at Strawberry Studios in Stockport and issued by Columbia in 1980, whilst "Around the Old Campfire", backed with "I'm Gonna Be Strong", was released in 1989.